SerkanSipahi/dQuery/README.md

 It's very lightweight.
 Because dQuery uses Native aka Vanilla APIs to do the difficult part, It's extremely fast, See the performance section of [VanillaJS][1].

-Vanilla JS uses Object.observe, which is not yet natively supported in all browsers.
+dQuery uses Object.observe, which is not yet natively supported in all browsers.
 Therefore, We use the shim from [KapIT][2].
 The `build/main-with-shim.js` includes the shim as well.

 ## What's not Supported?